England and West Indies to compete for Richards-Botham Trophy

 MANCHESTER, United Kingdom (AFP) — England and the West Indies will contest the new Richards-Botham Trophy when they next meet in a Test series, the England and Wales Cricket Board announced Thursday.

-It will be the Wisden Trophy that is up for grabs when the third and final Test of the current campaign gets underway at Old Trafford on Friday, with England and the West Indies locked at 1-1.
+It is the Wisden Trophy that is now up for grabs as the third and final Test of the current campaign continues at Old Trafford today, with England and the West Indies locked at 1-1.

 That was introduced in 1963 to mark the centenary of the Wisden Almanack 'cricket's bible', with Caribbean cricket great Learie Constantine a key mover behind its inception.